 These areas have been identified on the Identified Hazard Zones GIS map.
+There have not been any wildfires of note since the 2011 plan update.

 High probability for wild land fires to occur and cause damage in Auburn.

 2. Target Hazards